spree-contrib/spree_blue_sass_theme/README.md

     $ bundle install

+3. Add this line to your app's `app/assets/stylesheets/store/all.css` manifest file, after all of the other spree requires (such as `require store/spree_core`):

+    *= require store/spree_blue_theme

-3. Optional: Clear out precompiled assets (required for install in sandbox):
+4. Optional: Clear out precompiled assets (required for install in sandbox):

     $ rake assets:clean
     $ rake assets:precompile